michaellavelle/spring-social-spring-data-dynamodb/README.md

 A UsersConnectionRepository/ConnectionRepository implementation using DynamoDB for persistence as an alternative to the JDBC versions in spring-social-core.

+Also include is a DynamoDB-backed SessionStategy implementation which can be wired into Spring Social's ConnectController, ProviderSignInController and SocialSignin Spring-Social-Security components

 # Quick Start #

 ## Add DynamoDB Support ##